ayseelekee/cqrsWithCleanArchitecture/README.md

 # cqrsWithCleanArchitecture
 It is designed with CQRS architecture.

---for connection to Axon Dashboard--
+--for connection to the Axon Dashboard--

 http://localhost:8024/